StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 ![8.10.2-1](../assets/8.10.2-1.png)

-Prometheus pulls the metrics from the FE/BE interface and then stores the data into its temporal database.
+Prometheus pulls the metrics from the FE and BE interface and then stores the data into its temporal database.

 In Grafana, users can configure Prometheus as a data source to customize the Dashboard.